Aligning any proposed chemistry with the customer’s respective application technique.

 With Itac’s Lab Coater, our customers can:

-• Continue with their technical development programmes when they are unable to access their own production equipment by hiring Itac’s lab coater to work in collaboration with our team or by themselves
+• Continue with their technical development programmes when they are unable to access their own production equipment by working in collaboration with Itac’s technical team.

 The various strengths and weaknesses of their properties that Itac consider when formulating bespoke adhesives and coatings.